Recovering unitary calculus from calculus with reality: Introduction

 \subsection{Acknowledgements}

 The author is thankful to Alexander Campbell for a helpful discussion on the cofinality statement for enriched ends in Proposition \ref{prop: cofinality of ends}.
-We thank David Barnes for careful reading of an earlier draft of this work.
+We thank David Barnes for careful reading of an earlier draft of this work and the anonymous referee for simplifying several arguments and greatly enhancing this article.